Back to Blog

 The Open Worldwide Application Security Project (OWASP) provides guidance on governance, risk management, and compliance for LLM deployment.
 Led by more than five hundred experts in cybersecurity, AI and IT, the project serves thousands of members – from developers and data scientists to compliance officers and security practitioners – who seek knowledge concerning risks and security solutions for LLM apps and GenAI.

-OWASP Top 10 for LLM Applications and GenAI
+OWASP Top 10 for LLM Applications and GenAI in 2025

 1. Prompt Injection